 I was the main developer on the project and worked on everything from tweaking the UX with the interface designer to advising the API team on the best way to deliver the necessary data to the phone.
-I also worked up a number of concepts and UI changes many of which are present in the completed app.
+I also worked up a number of concepts and UI changes (many of which are present in the completed app) and developed the first version of the Sainsbury's app which shared much of the same codebase.
 In addition, I had regular contact with the Apple WWDR team and presented the app to them thoughout development.

 Quick recommendation engine for L'Oreal customers

 The L'Oreal Vichy app was an app created for internal use within L'Oreal in order to better manage their roadshow campaigns.
 L'Oreal frequently set up stalls within malls and shopping centres across the country and traditionally they used a pen & paper questionnaire to get customers to fill in their skin conditions, age, etc, in order to recommend a product.

 The app I created allowed customers to quickly enter their details and get immediate recommendations of products.
 In addition, I created a full backend system that would save all captured information and send a text message and email to the customer directly at the point of completion.